Food Association, Stress Relief Foods

 Why is nutrition important when dealing with free radicals?
 By taking the step to better nutrition, we can allow our bodies to heal, treat, and prevent these harmful side effects of stress.
 Possibly preventing the development of a major illness or disease.

 Do we associate certain foods with making us feel better?
 Is this association backward?
 Often we associate feeling stressed with needing to be comforted, this is natural.
-So we develop the behavior of eating foods high in fat, sugar, fried foods, and a large amount of carbohydrates.
+So we develop the behavior of eating foods high in fat, sugar, fried foods, and a large number of carbohydrates.
 We start to associate these foods with being comforted and feeling better.

 That is not the case.
 Think about it: why is nutrition important?
 After you have eaten a mess of fried foods, do you feel you can go jogging?
 Or maybe go to the gym?
 No, we tend to feel lethargic, bloated, and we need a nap.
 On the other side of the spectrum, we associate eating healthy with restriction.
 Which can translate in the brain as another pressure on top of the stress we feel.
 Understand?